What do the individual values of the CS2 skins mean? (Finish Catalog, Pattern Index, etc.)

 The finish catalog for the AK-47 Case Hardened is the same as for the Mac-10 Case Hardened

-As with every rule, the Finish Catalog also has some exceptions.
-Some skins have the same name, but still have different Finish Catalog IDs on different weapons.
+As with any rule, the Finish Catalog also has some exceptions.
+There are some skins with the same name but different Finish Catalog IDs on different weapons.

 However, you can always be sure that a skin on the same weapon will always have the same Finish Catalog.
-It is not possible to have the same weapon with the same skin twice, but the finish catalog is different.
+It's not possible for the same weapon to have the same skin twice but have a different Finish Catalog.

 Pattern Template - Pattern Index (pattern template)